 by Charles Hatfield

-About Charles Hatfield
+about Charles Hatfield

 Charles Hatfield is Professor of English at California State University, Northridge.
 He is the author of Alternative Comics and Hand of Fire: The Comics Art of Jack Kirby, a co-editor (with Jeet Heer and Kent Worcester) of The Superhero Reader, and the curator of the 2015 CSUN Art Galleries exhibition Comic Book Apocalypse: The Graphic World of Jack Kirby.